Folk Music and Morris Sides

-Welcome to the UK Folk Music and Morris brand new website.
+Welcome to the Folk Music and Morris Sides brand new website.

-We have been off the web since early 2016 but we are back, promoting UK Folk Music and Morris Sides with our totally original style and presentation.
-The main purpose of this website is to make it easy for folk and dance followers to locate events in their area and indeed across the whole of the United Kingdom.
+Promoting Folk Music and Morris Sides with our totally original style and presentation.
+The website makes it easy for folk and dance followers to locate events in their area.

 Our unique and easy to use index, is being added to on a daily basis.
-We welcome people getting in touch with information and updates which we can include.
-To make this easier, we will also soon have a page on FaceBook and create something on Twitter – more to follow on that.
-We have had some great comments on social media by people who remember our original website and they are excited that we are back, so are we.
+People can get in touch with information and updates which we can include.
+There is also have a page on FaceBook and Twitter – more to follow on that.
+People have commented on social media about the website and they are excited that we are back, so are we.

-Future plans for UK Folk Music might include a review section and also artists feature pages.
-Performers can use a page as a shop window to promote their gigs and embed video and sound clips along with a link to their own website.
-This is a little way down the line as our first priority is to get the website placed high in search engine results in Google and Bing.
-In the first three days on line, we have already had over six hundred page views.
+Folk Music CD reviews are back and also artists feature pages.
+Performers can use a page as a shop window to promote their gigs and embed video and sound clips.
+Plus a link to their own website.
+We’re striving to get the website placed high in search engine results in Google and Bing.

-As you will appreciate, we have loads of work to put in to get the new website up to speed and we will be adding content on a daily basis.
+There’s loads of work to put in to get the new website up to speed and we will be adding content on a daily basis.
 Our first priority is to produce a comprehensive guide to Morris Sides in the UK.
-We have come up with a way to allow visitors to easily search our database and locate Morris Sides by Town / County or Style of dance.
+There are over six hundred and fifty Morris Sides listed in our guide.

 Folk Music Artists

-The final piece of the jigsaw is in the shape of our committment in supporting the hard working performers who are a vital part of the folk scene.
+The final objective is our committment to support performers who are a vital part of the folk scene.
 There will be a free listing for artists but also feature pages which can be purchsed for a one-off payment.
 These can feature weblinks, video, photographs and sound files.

 Folk Music Show

 When the website was established, we wanted to have our own folk show on the web.
-If you want to catch up some top quality folk music, clicck on the link below.
+If you want to catch up some top quality folk music, click on the link below.